LunaTechsDev/Luna-version-number/README.md

-# Luna More Fonts
+# Luna Version Number
 ### Author LunaTechs - Kino
-> A plugin that allows you to add additional fonts to your game through a "fonts/" folder.
+>  A plugin that displays the current build version of your project on the title screen.
-This will allow other plugins to make use of the font within the RPGMakerMV/MZ game.